If used for labour induction, won’t the DILAPAN-S® rods break the waters when being inserted?

 Instruction for use recommends to use as many pieces as can be inserted without strong resistance.
 From clinical practice we know that 3 pieces have the power of increasing the Bishop score to the level enabling labour induction, but generally 4-5 pieces are recommended.

 Is insertion of DILAPAN-S® painful?

 94% of patients evaluated DILAPAN-S® insertion as fully acceptable.
 Thanks to the gentle and gradual cervical ripening process without excessive uterine contractions, most of the patients can relax and sleep (79%).
 Health care professionals often benefit from that and place the product overnight to enable patients to go smoothly through the cervical ripening phase.

-While using DILAPAN-S® for induction of labor, the product dilates the cervical canal, but doesn't improve the effacement.
+While using DILAPAN-S® for induction of labour, the product dilates the cervical canal, but doesn't improve the effacement.
 How does this work?